| |

 xpra info command.

 runs ssh(1) to make the underlying connection.
-By default, it does
+Most installations

 For example, if you want to use arcfour encryption, then you